-7 In fact, the large-scale issuance of Israeli sovereign debt through the 'Yankee' market began in earnest only after Israel had exhausted the US loan guarantees.
-This is probably a result of the preceding decade of reforms, starting in 1985.
+&lt;sup>5 In fact, the large-scale issuance of Israeli sovereign debt through the "Yankee" market only began in earnest after Israel exhausted the US loan guarantees.

-8 On the importance of the cost of government bonds traded abroad, see a comment made by senior Ministry of Finance officials following Moody's upgrading of Israel's sovereign credit rating, Ha'aretz, July 13, 2000.
+&lt;sup>6 On the importance of the cost of government bonds traded abroad, see a comment made by senior Ministry of Finance officials following Moody's upgrading of Israel's sovereign credit rating, Ha'aretz, July 13, 2000.